ArginAslanian/ArginAslanian/README.md

 My name is Argin Aslanian, and welcome to my Github profile! :smiley:

-# About me:
+### About me:

 - 🚀 Information Technology Specialist | ☁️ Passionate about Cloud Computing
 - I'm a tech enthusiast with a strong passion for the cloud.

 🌟 **Aspirations:**
-- :computer: Becoming a Cloud Infrastructure Engineer
+- :computer: Gain new skills and experiences that will help me advance and improve as an Information Technology Specialist
 - :cloud: Architecting scalable, secure, and efficient Cloud Solutions
-- 🚀 Continuous learning and staying up-to-date with the latest cloud technologies
+- 🚀 Continuous learning and staying up-to-date with the latest technologies
 <!--
 ## Skills